 - 6> The following sentences are too simple for a good story.
-In your notebook, rewrite the sentences using the prompts in brackets. - 1 Evan entered the room where there was a party with a lot of people.
+In your notebook, rewrite the sentences using the prompts in brackets.
+(Possible answers) - 1 Evan entered the room where there was a party with a lot of people.
 (How did he feel?
 What was the room like?
-What were the people like?) - 2 He almost left, but he looked around and decided to stay.
+What were the people like?)
+Sick with nerves, Evan entered the hot, crowded room, suddenly surrounded by noisy partiers. - 2 He almost left, but he looked around and decided to stay.
 (What was his first reaction?
 What changed his mind?
-What feeling led to his decision?) - 3 He went to the buffet and got a drink, crossed the dance floor and met Janis.
+What feeling led to his decision?) - His first instinct was to turn around and flee, but on seeing how much the people were enjoying themselves, he decided to give it a chance. - 3 He went to the buffet and got a drink, crossed the dance floor and met Janis.
 (How did he move?
 What drink did he choose?
-Who is Janis and how did he react to seeing her?) - 4 Janis looked at him and said that she didn't want to talk to him.
+Who is Janis and how did he react to seeing her?)

+He pushed his way across the room to the buffet, where he picked up a plastic cup of coke and then, spotting Janis on the other side of the room, he wove his way through the dancers towards his friend's welcome and familiar face. - 4 Janis looked at him and said that she didn't want to talk to him.
 (How did Janis look?
 What exactly did she say?
-How did Evan react or respond?) - 5 Janis turned and walked away.
+How did Evan react or respond?)
+As he approached her, Janis gave him a look of contempt and spat out, 'Do you really think I'd even speak to you?' ... words which immediately shocked and wounded him. - 5 Janis turned and walked away.
 He felt bad.
 He decided to leave, but someone stopped him.
 (What was Janis' action like?
 How exactly did he feel?
 Who stopped him and what was his reaction?)

-7> Read the ending to Steven and Kellen's story.
+Janis spun around and stalked away, leaving him crushed, bewildered, and determined to leave, but before he could make his escape, Todd came over and took his arm in a painful grip, filling Evan with fear. - 7> Read the ending to Steven and Kellen's story.
 It is lacking some elements of good writing.
 Rewrite it using connecting phrases, time phrases, vivid verbs and adjectives, and direct speech.